 One morning, I stumbled upon this intriguing piece on “hybrid entrepreneurship” and found a pertinent answer to the classical questions: can you pursuit your goals outside work?
 Can you have a great job that you really like and also start something on your own?
 At what price?
 Would you be supported or judged?

-Regardless of the classic approach of so many companies, having your crew involved in their own personal projects it’s not counter-intuitive at all.
+Regardless of the classic approaches so many companies have, knowing your crew involved in personal projects it’s not counter-intuitive at all.
 In fact, it’s quite the opposite – if you set the right mindset and have a healthy culture at work, the people you care about and work with are ready to take challenges head on.
-They become proactive.
+They become more proactive.
 They take more initiative.
-They gain tolerance.
+They have more tolerance.
 You all grow – both the company and the employees.

-There are a few stories – and they keep on coming – of some nice humans in our crew.
-We’ll let them do the talk about entrepreneurship and how the heck they can make it happen – balancing a full-time job and their dream projects.
+There are a few stories – and they keep on coming – of some nice humans in our crew who tested these entrepreneurial waters already.
+I myself tried them with Basmofilia, an online magazine about mythology, folklore, beasts and tales, as well as with my freelance content writing project, contentment.ro – but now we’re here to hear more about entrepreneurship from other awesome people at eJump :).
+We’ll let them do the talk and see how the heck they can make it happen – balancing a full-time job and their dream projects.

-Story #1: “At the end of the day, it’s fun to feel so involved, get the job done and enjoy the results” (Florin, coder)
+Entrepreneurial Story #2: “At the end of the day, it’s fun to feel so involved, get the job done and enjoy the results” (Florin, coder)

 The idea came from this friend of mine, a lawyer who knew how important suit accessories are for men, especially in this kind of business.
 I work on the website programming and the photo editing, while my girlfriend handles the accountancy and administrative tasks and my lawyer friend takes care of the PR and promotion.
 The work is ongoing, we try to cover all the needs and in a way that wouldn’t affect our wellbeing and full-time jobs.